 The Use Of Visual Inspection In Asset Management And Quality Control

-Visual inspection is a very common technique used by maintenance professionals in physical asset management, as well as the last step in the production line of different goods.
+Visual inspection is a very common technique used by maintenance professionals in physical asset management.
+It is also the last step in the production line for most goods.

-While engineers are constantly finding new ways to automate widely used repetitive actions, visual inspections proved to be quite resilient in that regard, especially in the field of equipment maintenance.
+While engineers are constantly finding new ways to automate widely used repetitive actions, visual inspections have remained an invaluable tool for finding issues, especially in the field of equipment maintenance.

-In this post, we try to understand visual inspection from various vantage points.
-We discuss both the basics and modern use cases.
-As visual inspection can give varying results due to its subjective nature, we will wrap things up by outlining steps you can take to standardize the inspection process.
+In this post, we explain the value of visual inspection for a variety of purposes and cover the most common modern use cases.
+And of course, because visual inspections can give varying results due to their subjective nature, we will share some essential steps you can take to standardize your inspection process.